lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

   RFC8376:
   RFC8724:
   RFC5795:
+  3GPP.ORG/RELEASE15

 --- abstract

-The Static Context Header Compression (SCHC) specification describes header compression and fragmentation functionalities for LPWAN (Low Power Wide Area Networks) technologies.
+The Static Context Header Compression and Fragmentation (SCHC) specification describes header compression and fragmentation functionalities for LPWAN (Low Power Wide Area Networks) technologies.
-The Narrow Band Internet of Things (NB-IoT) architecture may adapt SCHC to improve its capacities.
+The Narrowband Internet of Things (NB-IoT) architecture may adapt SCHC to improve its capacities.

-This document describes the use of SCHC over the NB-IoT wireless access and provides elements for efficient parameterization.
+This document describes the use of SCHC over the NB-IoT wireless access and provides usecases for efficient parameterization.

 --- middle

 # Introduction {#Introduction}

-The Static Context Header Compression (SCHC) {{RFC8724}} defines a header compression scheme, and fragmentation functionality suitable for the Low Power Wide Area Networks (LPWAN) networks defined in {{RFC8376}}.
+The Static Context Header Compression (SCHC) {{RFC8724}} defines a header compression scheme, and fragmentation functionality, suitable for the Low Power Wide Area Networks (LPWAN) networks described in {{RFC8376}}.

-In an NB-IoT network, header compression efficiently brings Internet connectivity to the node.
+In a Narrowband Internet of Things (NB-IoT) network, header compression efficiently brings Internet connectivity to the Device - User Equipment (Dev-UE).
-This document describes the SCHC parameters used to performs the static context header compression into the NB-IoT wireless access.
+This document describes the SCHC parameters used to performs the static context header compression over the NB-IoT wireless access.
-This document assumes functionality for NB-IoT of 3GPP release 15.
+This document assumes functionality for NB-IoT of 3GPP release 15 {{TODOREF3GPP-15}}.
 Otherwise, the text explicitly mentions other versions' functionality.

 # Terminology